 Online Learning at Carolina College of Biblical Studies

-In 2017-2018, 109 students took at least one online class at Carolina College of Biblical Studies.
-This is an increase from the 85 students who took online classes the previous year.
+In 2019-2020, 105 students took at least one online class at Carolina College of Biblical Studies.
+This is a decrease from the 116 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Notes and References

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 - Integrated Postsecondary Education Data System